BondMachineHQ/BondMachine/pkg/bmstack/README.md

 ## API

 The library can be used in two ways.
 The first one is from a go program.
-After creating a BmStack object, the user can call the WriteHDL method to produce the HDL code.
+After creating a BmStack structure, the user can call the WriteHDL function to produce the HDL code.
 An example on how the library can be used this way can be seen in the go test file (bmstack_test.go).

 ![WriteHDL](writehdl.png)